 Unintended pregnancy rates are high among women with substance use disorders, approaching eight of every 10 pregnancies among women using opioids.
 These results suggest that women with SUD have significant unmet contraceptive needs.

 Though we are far from addressing primary prevention, states and communities are leading the way with innovative approaches to increase knowledge about — and access to — reproductive health services for women with SUD.
-This webinar series will feature integrated care models (SUD treatment and reproductive health services) occurring in Ohio and in other states.
+This webinar series featured integrated care models (SUD treatment and reproductive health services) occurring in Ohio and in other states.

-This series examines the intersection of the addiction and reproductive life courses to discuss and promote best practices for advancing equity for health outcomes and access to care among women with substance use disorders.
+This series examined the intersection of the addiction and reproductive life courses to discuss and promote best practices for advancing equity for health outcomes and access to care among women with substance use disorders.

 Find more resources on the Addressing the Dual Burden project page.

-This series is produced in partnership with: Association of Maternal and Child Health Programs, Association of State and Territorial Health Officials, Center for Community Solutions, Ohio Association of Community Health Centers, Ohio Department of Health, Ohio Perinatal Quality Collaborative, and the Harm Reduction Coalition.
+This series was produced in partnership with: Association of Maternal and Child Health Programs, Association of State and Territorial Health Officials, Center for Community Solutions, Ohio Association of Community Health Centers, Ohio Department of Health, Ohio Perinatal Quality Collaborative, and the Harm Reduction Coalition.